OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/dps/prom.md

 ---
 title: prom
-description: 'This page provides a detailed explanation of two important functions in FINRA ATS data analysis offered by our tool: ''prom'' and ''Chart''. ''prom'' fetches and processes the most promising stocks based on linear regression while ''Chart'' aids in visualizing the dark pool data for improving trading decisions.'
+description: "'This page provides a detailed explanation of two important functions" in FINRA ATS data analysis offered by our tool: ''prom'' and ''Chart''. ''prom'' fetches and processes the most promising stocks based on linear regression while ''Chart'' aids in visualizing the dark pool data for improving trading decisions.'